christophgil/bash_return/README.md

 This Bash extension has been developed because the standard way of returning results from script functions may  cause poor performance of scripts.
-This is a well knwon problem and has been discussed extensively in forums.
-See  [Motivation](./motivation.md) for details.
+This well known limitation has been discussed extensively.
+See  [Details](./motivation.md).

 # Installation